 First begun in 1993 by the Foundation for Women as "Take Our Daughters to Work Day" the annual program has since

 also included sons, and today is traditionally held on the fourth Thursday in April.

 Almost 40 million employees participate in Take Your Child to Work Day festivities in US companies coast to coast.

 As it has been inthe recent past, this year it's ...
 Bring Your Child to Work Day from home OR the office!

-Yep, a number of American workers have opted to stay at home, telecommute or Zoom with their colleagues .
-But the true spirit of Take Your Child to Work Day remains the same -- introducing your child to a real work day.
+While a number of American workers have opted to stay at home, telecommute or Zoom with their colleagues, the spirit of Take Your Child to Work Day remains the same -- introducing your child to a real work day.

 And who knows?
-This may be the start of a new tradition for all of us - and for generatioins to come - as we begin working from home year round.
+This may be the start of a new tradition for generatioins to come as we begin working from home -- at least part of the week -- year round.

 Take Your Child to Work Day ideas